 In filing for adoption, a stepparent agrees to take full responsibility for his or her spouse's child.
 The non-custodial parent no longer has rights or responsibilities for the child, and any child support obligation will be terminated.
 A stepparent must be at least 18 and at least 10 years older than the child to be adopted in order to initiate the adoption.
 In some cases, a stepparent may request a waiver of the age requirement.

 When a child is 10 years old or older, he or she is required to appear at the adoption hearing and may state a preference unless the requirement of appearing is waived by the court for good cause.
 The judge also has discretion whether to give weight to a child's preference about the adoption.
 The foremost concern of the court if all parties agree to the adoption is the best interests of the child to be adopted.
+An adoption attorney can help Monmouth County residents anticipate how a judge will consider their case.

 In many cases, an adoption cannot go forward unless the non-custodial biological parent agrees to a voluntary termination of parental rights.
 The child's custodial parent must also give written consent to the adoption unless the stepparent has already divorced the custodial parent, and both biological parents have either had their rights voluntarily terminated, are dead, or are declared unfit.
 In the event that the child's parents are dead, a step-parent will have to show good cause for why the court should allow the adoption rather than give custody to other relatives.